cargomail-org/grip/README.md

 Fig.&nbsp;1.&emsp;3-Legged End-to-End Identity Propagation Model
 </p>

 The user authenticates at the IdP using an authorization code flow.
-After successful authentication, the Relying Party (RP)/Client obtains an access token, which exchanges at the JSON-based Security Token Service (STS) for assertion in a JSON Web Token (JWT) format that carries information about the client and user.
+After successful authentication, the RP obtains an access token, which exchanges at the Authorization Server (AS), acting in the role of the JSON-based Security Token Service (STS), for assertion in a JSON Web Token (JWT) format that carries information about the client and user.

 ## Impersonation and Delegation

-The OAuth 2.0 intrinsic delegation mechanism allows clients with the appropriate security token impersonate the user or being delegated by that user.
+The OAuth 2.0 intrinsic delegation mechanism allows clients with the appropriate security token to impersonate the user or being delegated by that user.
 As a specific form of identity propagation, the [OAuth 2.0 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) specification describes impersonation and delegation, where the client obtains a security token that allows it to act as a user in the case of impersonation or, in the case of delegation, allows it to act on behalf of the user.
 The output security token may carry the logical name of the target service for which it is constrained.

 ## Assertions

 Assertions are statements from a token producer to a token consumer that contain information about the principal.
-In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the client and user, and make authorization decisions about their access to resources controlled by that resource server.
+In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the client and user to make authorization decisions about their access to resources controlled by that resource server.

 ## Public Clients and Certificate-Bound Tokens